pgayvallet/wro4j-extension-less-java5/README.md

 Note that I only used the less processors, I didnt tests the other ones, but tests does pass, and there should be no reason for them not to work, due to the fact they are all based on Rhino.

+### How to use

+I've deployed the artefact on my personnal repository.
+See [There](https://github.com/wayofspark/maven-repository)

 Hope that will helps guy who are stuck on java5 on some projects, but who still want to use some of the great wro4j extensions !

 Feel free to feedback.